Profile: Hillary Clinton

 As top US diplomat, she was known for a punishing travel schedule and a person-to-person approach to diplomacy.

-A leading international figure and Democratic politician, Mrs Clinton would vault to the front of the pack in the race for the party's 2016 presidential nomination, should she announce she was running.
+A leading international figure and Democratic politician, Mrs Clinton has now vaulted to the front of the pack in the race for the party's 2016 presidential nomination.
 She previously lost the 2008 Democratic primary to Mr Obama.

 Political First Lady